willhbr/willhbr.github.io/_posts/2024/2024-10-03-web-gardening.md

 ![The new website](/images/2024/new-website.webp)

 I'd been thinking about a new design basically since I made that comment at the end of the 10th birthday post.
 No ideas really stuck.
-I think played around with the most minor of changes—putting the navigation links to the side of the site title—and then thought that maybe the header could be designed as a block that dropped down from the accent strip at the top.
+I played around with the most minor of changes—putting the navigation links to the side of the site title—and then thought that maybe the header could be designed as a block that dropped down from the accent strip at the top.
 I quickly realised that this would look terrible, but realised that on a sufficiently small screen, it would take up the full width—why not just do that for all screens?[^especially-mobile]

 [^especially-mobile]: Especially since most visitors are probably on phones anyway.